KSukher/Minesweeper-Game/README.md

 Notes for running the Minesweeper game,

-- Add the jar file into the properties if not already done so.
+- Add the <b>sqlite-jdbc-3.30.1.jar</b> file into the properties if not already done so.

 - Before starting, terminate any other Java application that is running on the IDE.